seboettg/citeproc-php/README.md

     // ...
 }
 ```
+* Implement or adapt your code as long as all tests finishing successfully
 * Make sure that your test case covers relevant code parts
-* Implement the code until all tests finishing successfully
 * Send a pull request

 ## Testing ##